tuevo/sakila-frontend/README.md

 # Sakila Frontend 🎉

-## Web Client is built with HTML, CSS and jQuery.
+## Web Client is built with Boostrap & jQuery.